Journey's End

 The $2 bills are a masterstroke.
 They stand out, make people take notice.
 As the bills exchange hands, they become tangible symbols of community support.
 Local businesses feel the influx, conversations spark, and a sense of unity blossoms in a time of uncertainty.

 Word of Danny's initiative spreads beyond Brewton.
-Newspapers pick up the story, then radio stations, and soon national news outlets are knocking on his door.
+Newspapers and radio pick up the story.
+Soon national news outlets are knocking on his door.
 The man who never seeks the spotlight finds himself illuminated by it.
-Interviews pile up, his phone rings off the hook, and for a spell, Danny becomes a reluctant celebrity.
+Interviews pile up, his phone rings off the hook, and for a season, Danny becomes a reluctant celebrity.

 But he doesn't let it go to his head.
 "It was the right thing at the right time," he says, downplaying his role as is his nature.
 To him, the attention isn't the point.
-The point is that his community—the neighbors, friends, and even strangers who make up the tapestry of his life—feel a little lighter, a little more hopeful.
+The point is that his community—neighbors, friends, strangers—feel a little lighter, a little more hopeful.

 The $2 bills continue to circulate, little reminders of what one person's kindness can ignite.
 Some folks tuck them away as keepsakes, while others spend them, allowing the gesture to live on.
 The local bank even has to order more to keep up with the demand.